cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 (check-sat)
 ```

-Suppose the bot responds with "Yes" (satisfiable) in this
+Suppose the solver responds with "Yes" (satisfiable) in this
 case.
-That is good!
-The answer is not so obvious to me at
+This is good, because the question is not so
+straightforward to me at least, and the solver gives a
-least.
-What's more, the bot provides fairly high assurance
+conclusive answer.
+What's more, the solver provides fairly
-about its responses.
-I will refrain from going into the
+high assurance about its responses.
+I will refrain from
-details, but its answer is justified by **precise
+going into the details, but its answer is justified by
-mathematical reasoning**.
-For this example, the bot can also
+**precise mathematical reasoning**.
+For this example, the
-provide a solution, `a = 1, b = 2, c = -2`, which serves as
+solver can also provide a solution, `a = 1, b = 2, c = -2`,
-a checkable witness to the "Yes" answer.
+which serves as a checkable witness to the "Yes" answer.

-However, the bot is not perfect.
-Suppose that I slightly
+However, the solver is not perfect, because even a seemingly
+benign change to a query can
+trip up the SMT solver, causing it to give up.
+Suppose that
-tweak the formula and ask again:
+I slightly tweak the formula and ask again:

 <!-- $ \exists \, e, f, g \in Z \, | \,
 3e^{2} -2ef -e^2g = 7 $